 Matthew Kuner

 I earned my B.S. in Materials Science and Engineering at Georgia Tech in May 2022.
 During my undergraduate studies in Summer 2019, I was a corrosion intern at Oak Ridge National Lab, where I studied the oxidation behavior of 3D printed nickel-based superalloys.
-In Summer 2020, I was an REU student at Texas A&M University, where I worked under Dr. Dimitris Lagouas to automate the data analysis for actuation fatigue tests of shape memory alloys.
-Most recently over Summer 2021, I moved to Sandia National Lab in Albuquerque, NM to automate Transmission Electron Microscope image analysis; this project was under the joint supervision of Dr. Aaron Stebner and Dr. Brad Boyce.
+Then, in Summer 2020, I was an REU student at Texas A&M University, where I worked under Dr. Dimitris Lagouas to automate the data analysis for actuation fatigue tests of shape memory alloys.
+Over Summer 2021, I moved to Sandia National Lab in Albuquerque, NM to automate Transmission Electron Microscope image analysis; this project was under the joint supervision of Dr. Aaron Stebner and Dr. Brad Boyce.